kumara-swamy-m/learn-ansible/README.md

-# Ansible
+# Ansible Learning Repository

-This repository contains my hands-on practice and learning exercises with Ansible.
+This repository contains my hands-on practice and learning exercises with Ansible as part of my DevOps learning journey.

 ## About Configuration Management

-Managing multiple servers manually can be time-consuming and error-prone.
-Configuration Management tools help automate server configuration, software installation, updates, and maintenance across multiple machines from a central location.
+Managing multiple servers manually can be repetitive and error-prone.
+Configuration Management tools help automate server provisioning, software installation, configuration updates, and service management across multiple machines.

-Ansible is a push-based configuration management tool that uses SSH to communicate with Linux servers and does not require any agent installation on target machines.
+Ansible is a push-based configuration management tool that communicates with target servers over SSH and does not require any agent installation on managed nodes.

 ## What I Learned